Kim Rosen is a GRAMMY® nominated mastering engineer who works out of her own “Knack Mastering” located in Ringwood, NJ, USA.

 In 2009 Kim decided to go out on her own.
 She built her new studio with the help of renowned acoustician Chris Pelonis.
 The mastering room at Knack is a world-class listening environment, with analog and digital gear carefully chosen for its sound quality as well as its versatility.

-Kim now has a growing client list that includes producers and engineers such as Ryan Freeland, Ed Cherney, Joe Henry, Matt Ross-Spang, Paul Q. Kolderie and independent and major label artists from around the world.
+Kim now has a growing client list that includes producers and engineers such as Ryan Freeland, Joe Henry, Matt Ross-Spang, Paul Q. Kolderie and independent and major label artists from around the world.

 Kim’s mastered six Grammy® nominated albums.
 One winning in the Best Folk Album category as well as two nominations in the Best Engineered Album/Non-Classical category: